neonephos/community/README.md

 :wave: Welcome to the official Community GitHub presence of the NeoNephos Foundation.

-🚧This repository is under active development.
-Please check back soon.🚧

 ## :globe_with_meridians: NeoNephos?

 NeoNephos supports Europe’s strategic goal of creating a sovereign cloud-to-edge continuum — a federated digital platform spanning multiple providers, infrastructures, and software ecosystems.
 Emerging from the EU IPCEI-CIS initiative and building on the foundations laid by the ApeiroRA project, NeoNephos marks a strong step forward in our joint commitment to digital sovereignty — enabling openness, resilience, and innovation through collaboration and shared governance.